redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 In addition to manually monitoring these resources and indicators, it is best practice to set up alerts.

 ## Core cluster resource monitoring

+Redis Enterprise version 7.8.2 introduces a preview of the new metrics stream engine that exposes the v2 Prometheus scraping endpoint at https://<IP>:8070/v2.
+This new engine exports all time-series metrics to external monitoring tools such as Grafana, DataDog, NewRelic, and Dynatrace using Prometheus.

+The new engine enables real-time monitoring, including full monitoring during maintenance operations, providing full visibility into performance during events such as shards' failovers and scaling operations.
+See [Monitoring with metrics and alerts]({{<relref "/operate/rs/clusters/monitoring/">}}) for more details.

+If you are already using the existing scraping endpoint for integration, follow [this guide]({{<relref "/integrate/prometheus-with-redis-enterprise/prometheus-metrics-v1-to-v2">}}) to transition and try the new engine.
+It is possible to scrape both existing and new endpoints simultaneously, allowing advanced dashboard preparation and a smooth transition.

 ### Memory